Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) Forward (d) Backward

-Solution: When an object is in contact with a surface, a force is applied to it by the surface that is perpendicular.
-This force is known as normal force.
-At the lowest point of the track, the normal force is toward the center of the circular track.
-Thus, it is directed upward.
-Hence, the correct answer is (a).
+Solution: When an object is in contact with a surface, the surface exerts a force on the object that is perpendicular to the surface.
+This force is known as the normal force.
+At the lowest point of the track, the normal force is directed toward the center of the circular track, which means it is directed upward.
+Therefore, the correct answer is (a).

 (a) At the top of the hill when $v=\sqrt{Rg}$.